marbiouk/Survey-Notation-Bar/README.md

-Survey notation/camera standarisation bar for fieldworkers!
+Survey notation/camera standardisation bar for fieldworkers!
 ==========================

 Ever had to undertake surveys in which you had to photograph numerous quadrats, using different cameras or even by different surveyors?
 In this case, you might want to try making a colour scale bar that can be used across surveys.